 During circle time, students are gaining exposure to vocabulary, speech, rhyming patterns, and sentence structure.
 All of this valuable information is preparing them to be readers later in life.
 Songs are a great way to practice these things, as a familiar tune might be just the thing that helps your students feel confident enough to try singing or speaking with you.

 Communication skills are so valuable, and our children are able to practice them when they themselves talk.
 It may feel like an interruption when your children start talking during circle time.
 However, when they talk about something related to the activity, they are forming connections between this experience and their own world.
 The other children in the circle are also able to learn more about the student who is talking, helping them build community.
-If you feel like your circle time is getting off trach because all your students want to share their thoughts, try using something like a talking stick to keep everyone focused and listening respectfully.
+If you feel like your circle time is getting off track because all your students want to share their thoughts, try using something like a talking stick to keep everyone focused and listening respectfully.

 We even include full activity guides with each of our downloads so you know exactly how to use each activity.
+Visit our store and check them out!
 Music adds such a unique element to your circle time.
 When participating in music, there is no wrong answer, so students are free to explore and engage in any way they like.
 We would love to hear which activities have been most popular with your students, and how circle time has changed the way your students learn!

 "10 SONGS EVERY CHILD SHOULD KNOW"